Waffle House: Operations

-Each Waffle House location is open 24 hours daily, up to 365 days annually.
+Each Waffle House location is open 24 hours daily.
 This schedule has inspired the urban myth that "Waffle House doors have no locks".

 The chain's restaurants almost always have jukeboxes, which have traditionally played 45-rpm singles and, in some cases, CDs.
 Waffle House has released music through its own record label, Waffle Records.
 It has released songs from "Saturday Night At My Place" by Gary Garcia released in 1995 to "They're Cooking Up My Order" by Alfreda Gerald released in 2006.
 The co-founder Joe Rogers had high standards and said, "If it sounded like a commercial, it got the ax."
-If the song makes the cut it'll be recorded and make its way to Waffle House jukeboxes.
+If the song makes the cut, it will be recorded and make its way to Waffle House jukeboxes.
 The songs are on ordinary discs, which are produced for Waffle House and are not commercially sold, but the chain has made a CD of some of the songs available for sale.

-The servers use a proprietary version of diner lingo to call in orders, and the menu suggests some use of the same lingo when placing orders for hash brown potatoes: "scattered" (spread on the grill), "smothered" (with onions), "covered" (with cheese), "chunked" (with diced ham), "diced" (with diced tomatoes), "peppered" (with jalapeño peppers), "capped" (with mushrooms), "topped" (with chili), and "all the way" (with all available toppings).
-The option of "country" was added for hash browns with sausage gravy on them.
-Additionally, the company has a symbolic code by which grill operators are told the specific orders that go on each customer's plate; a 2017 ESPN.com story gave the following overview of this code:

-Using accoutrements such as jelly packets, mayonnaise packets, pickles, cheese and hash brown pieces, grill operators are told what orders go on which plates.
-A jelly packet at the bottom of the plate signifies scrambled eggs.
-Raisin toast is signified by a packet of apple butter.
-A mustard packet facing up means a pork chop.
-Face-down means country ham.
-A pat of butter is a T-bone, and its place on the plate determines how the steak cooked, from well done at the top to rare at the bottom.
+Other artists that recorded for Waffle Records include Eddie Middleton who recorded "Good Food Fast" and "Waffle Doo-Wop," which was composed and produced by Jerry Buckner.

-The company claims to be the world's largest seller of several of its menu items—the namesake waffles, ham, pork chops, grits, and T-bone steaks.
+The company claims to be the world's leading seller of several of its menu items—the namesake waffles, ham, pork chops, grits, and T-bone steaks.
 It also claims that it serves 2% of all eggs in the U.S.

 In the 1960s, S. Truett Cathy, the owner of a local diner called the Dwarf House, contracted with Waffle House to sell his proprietary chicken sandwich, the Chick-fil-A chicken sandwich.
 However, the Chick-fil-A sandwich quickly overtook Waffle House's own items in sales and Waffle House ended the deal, prompting Cathy to spin off Chick-fil-A into its own chain.

-Locations

-According to Waffle House's website as of August 2022, its number of locations per state consists of the following: